GetUp/viralkindness.org.au/content/ways-to-help.md

       buying and dropping off supplies

-      * Remember the virus can survive for up to 24 hours on cardboard and even longer on surfaces like plastic!
+      * Remember the virus can survive for up to 24 hours on cardboard and even longer on surfaces like plastic

       **Can I fill a neighbour’s prescription?**